 They Serve All:

-Together, they answer the call by providing a wide variety of care and services to people in need regardless of age, race, culture or religious affiliation.
+Together, they answer the call by providing a wide variety of care and services to people in need regardless of age, race, culture, or religious affiliation.
 All across America, in rural and urban areas, LSA members are on the front lines.
-Their network has vast reach and tremendous diversity: they impact vulnerable and low-income people in every state: children, youth and families; seniors; people living with disabilities; the homeless; veterans; refugees; and others.
+Their network has a vast reach and tremendous diversity: they impact vulnerable and low-income people in every state: children, youth, and families; seniors; people living with disabilities; the homeless; veterans; refugees; and others.

 For more than 150 years, Lutheran social ministry organizations have been trailblazers in the establishment and delivery of health care and social services in the United States, and communities across the country rely on their members to be a steady and supportive presence, working to overcome challenges and help people live more abundant lives.

 LSA was founded in 1997.
 LSA is affiliated with the Evangelical Lutheran Church in America (ELCA) and The Lutheran Church-Missouri Synod (LCMS), and their network members are recognized by The LCMS, affiliated with the ELCA, or both.
 The ELCA and The LCMS are key members and supporters of the LSA community.
 They value their heritage and partnership with both churches and continually explore opportunities to collaborate even further in their mission.